-#AccessToHealthcare Lokeshwari, 15 years of age, lost her mother at the age of 14.
-Her father is a tailor.
+Lokeshwari, 15 years of age lost her mother at the age of 14 and her father is a tailor.
 She gained some basic knowledge of hygiene and menstrual management from her mother.
-But it didn't seem to be enough as she had no idea about the disposal methods.
+But it didn't seem to be enough as she had no idea of the disposal methods.
 Lokeshwari used either a cloth napkin or sanitary napkins but was unmindful of the frequency of changing the absorbent.
-She admitted candidly to the team that she would often throw the disposables out of the window or into the toilet.
+She admitted candidly to the team that she would often throw the disposables out the window or dispose of them into the toilet.
 She shared that many girls at the school opted for these methods.
 The lack of awareness and the poor Menstrual Health Management (MHM) facilities at Government schools caused a lot of problems to the girls.
 The girls would not wash their hands with soap after the change and would not share their plights of pain with others.
 But through the Hand in Hand India MHM project awareness programme, conditions improved impressively.

 The school now has two incinerators that are used for disposal; the girls are aware of the safe disposal methods and follow hygienic menstrual practices.
 Lokeshwari has also started to raise awareness about menstrual hygiene to her friends, family, and even her father.
 Opening up to her father has proved that she is not ashamed but rather proud of her learning on health and hygiene.
-The role of behavioural change and advocacy goes a long way in ingraining best practices as proved by Lokeshwari and her classmates.
-The Way Forward The future is very unpredictable but the health pillar always strives to be one step ahead.
-The future as with everything else is digital.
-In the pipeline, we aim to deliver the best health services to hard-to-reach communities through telemedicine services.
-We have plans to set up a participatory mobile radio platform with the objective to create awareness on health aspects.
-This initiative will impart the following changes; increased awareness on health issues and behavioural changes among the community members on health aspects.
-We hope to provide COVID-19 prevention awareness & ensure maximum reach of COVID-19 Vaccination Awareness.
-We strive to continue our support to the Government bodies by upgrading Government Health Centers, medical equipment and safety gears, and implement numerous medical camps and Kairaasi clinics.
-We also aim to expand the Health Help Desk initiative to North India.
+The role of behavioral change and advocacy go a long way in ingraining best practices as proved by Lokeshwari and her classmates.